Skip to content

 Deprecations

-By default, we are setting SYMFONY_DEPRECATIONS_HELPER to weak.
+By default, we are setting SYMFONY_DEPRECATIONS_HELPER to disabled.
 This will not report warnings or deprecations by default.

 If you want to mirror what core does, you can do it like this: